Awelson/Blog/docs/Maths/Type Theory/part7.md

 ∏A:Prop, A + ¬A
 ```

+> The canonical inhabitant of the above type, by the way, we'll call `LEM` (short for law of excluded middle).

 It's possible to explicitly construct the universe `Prop` but I'll leave the explanation out for brevity (for those interested, click [here](https://ncatlab.org/nlab/show/type+of+propositions#as_a_russell_universe)).
 I should also say that `Prop` sits at the bottom of the hierarchy of universes, i.e,

 ```